JaceTheGrayOne/ARI-S/README.md

 ## License
 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.
 This project is for **educational and modding purposes**.
+Third‑party components are used under their respective MIT licenses.
+See `docs/licenses/THIRD_PARTY_NOTICES.md`.

 <br>